crocs-muni/APDUPlay/README.md

 Windows DLL: [![Build status](https://ci.appveyor.com/api/projects/status/ktwde29drhtw7jml?svg=true)](https://ci.appveyor.com/project/petrs/apduplay)
 Linux SO: [![Build Status](https://travis-ci.org/crocs-muni/apduplay.svg?branch=master)](https://travis-ci.org/crocs-muni/apduplay)

 The APDUPlay project allows you to log, modify, redirect and visualize smartcard communication realized via PC/SC interface (winscard.dll library).
-The functionality is achieved by custom "stub" library (provided by APDUPlay) which intercepts and redirects the communication to  original winscard.dll (provided by Microsoft) or .
-The project is applicable to applications running on Windows Vista, 7, 8, 10 and Linux both 32- and 64-bit.
+The functionality is achieved by custom "stub" library (provided by APDUPlay) which intercepts and redirects the communication to original winscard.dll (provided by Microsoft) or remote socket proxy.
+The project supports applications running on Windows Vista, 7, 8, 10 and Linux both 32- and 64-bit.

-The primary uses for APDUPlay project are debugging and reverse engineering of unknown APDU-based protocols, redirection of communication to remote smartcard and penetration testing for black-box applications.
+The primary uses for APDUPlay project are debugging and reverse engineering of unknown APDU-based protocols, redirection of communication to the remote smartcard and penetration testing for black-box applications.
 The APDUPlay project is based on (now inactive) ApduView tool (http://www.fernandes.org/apduview/index.html) by Andrew Fernandes which allowed to log PC/SC communication.

-The APDUPlay project provides following functionality:
+The APDUPlay project provides the following functionality:
   * Log content and additional information about the exchanged PC/SC communication (APDU packets).
   * Manipulate the communication in real time based on pattern matching rules (e.g., always return success for VERIFY PIN command despite an incorrect PIN value).
   * Redirect communication via socket to other device/computer to support remotely connected smartcards (only Windows version at the moment).